daveprowse/tac-live/lab-10/10-instructions.md

 > Note: This is similar to Lab 05.

-- If you change the name of the key, then specify that name in main.tf and in automagic.sh
+> Note: If you change the name of the key, then specify that name in main.tf and in automagic.sh

 ## Analyze the instances and scripts directories

 This is a similar setup to Lab 05.
 However, it will create two separate instances.

 > Note: If you decide to change the AWS region, make sure that you utilize an Ubuntu AMI that exists in that region.